This post may contain affiliate links. Please see my disclosure policy for details.

 When is the best time to visit Bakehouse Close?

-Bakehouse Close is quiet most times in the day as it’s off the Royal Mile in Edinburgh but as a popular walking route to Holyrood Road, you may find a few commuters.
+Bakehouse Close is quiet most times of the day as it’s off the Royal Mile in Edinburgh but as a popular walking route to Holyrood Road, you may find a few commuters.

 It’s popular with Outlander fans so you may find some walking tour groups that pop by and a few fellow fans snapping photos around the area.

-As I was shooting a vlog and wanted to take pictures undisturbed, I got to the close around 6.30am.
-It was a great time to visit as there was no one around and also little or no cars.
-By 7.30am it got busy with people on the school run, buses and those heading to work.
+As I was filming a vlog and wanted to take pictures undisturbed, I got to the close around 6.30 am.
+It was a great time to visit as there was no one around and also few or no cars.
+By 7.30 am it got busy with people on the school run, buses, and those heading to work.

 Edinburgh is a really safe city to walk around, even at night and you’ll find no trouble around the closes on the Royal Mile.
 Most have CCTV.